harmonylang/harmonylang.github.io/docs-src/textbook/monitors.md

 In Harmony, a bag is usually represented by a dictionary that maps the elements of the bag to their multiplicities.
 For example, the value {
 .*a*: 2, .*b*: 3 } represents a bag with two copies of .*a* and three copies of .*b*.
-The `bag` module () contains a variety of handy functions on bags.
+The `bag` module contains a variety of handy functions on bags.

-Method `wait` adds the context of the thread to the bag.
-This increments the number of threads in the bag with the same context. `wait` then loops until that count is restored to the value that it had upon entry to `wait`.
+Method <{wait}> adds the context of the thread---used as a unique identifier for the thread---to the bag, incrementing the number of threads in the bag with the same context.
+The Harmony `save` expression returns a tuple containing a value (in this case `()`) and the context of the thread. `wait` then loops until that count is restored to the value that it had upon entry to `wait`.
 Method `notify` removes an arbitrary context from the bag, allowing one of the threads with that context to resume and re-acquire the lock associated with the monitor. `notifyAll` empties out the entire